 In the summer, you’ll want to travel up the Cascade Lakes Scenic Highway to cool down in one of the dozens of alpine lakes and access hiking trails deep in the wilderness.
 Or stay in town, rent a float and hitting the cold mountain runoff of the Deschutes River.
 Put your float in at the Old Mill, then float all the way to Drake Park, passing surfers on the wave in the Bend Whitewater Park.
-Catch a concert at the Les Schwab Amphitheater while dining on delicacies from one of the local food carts and sipping a craft brew or wine.
+Catch a concert at the Hayden Homes Amphitheater while dining on delicacies from one of the local food carts and sipping a craft brew or wine.

 In winter, pray for snow and get ready for a whole different set of outdoor activities.
 Spend the day skiing or snowboarding at Mt.
 Bachelor, or taking the kids tubing in the snow.
 If you’re a snowmobiler, you’ll find plenty of designated areas for the activity, as well as opportunities to snowshoe and sled in the wilderness.
 Warm-up in the evening with a soak in a hot tub and a beer by a fire pit at one of the many local restaurants that offer outdoor seating year-round.

 And in the spring and fall, Bend is a sunny and delightful spot for a long weekend.
 Spring skiing often goes well into May at Mt.
 Bachelor, when it boasts a strong snowpack.
 Fall is the perfect time to plan a fishing trip to Bend, or to access the many mountain biking trails in the area.